Date Published: April 19, 2024

 Your team should conduct regular secure coding training sessions, workshops, and tabletop exercises to keep developers, QA, and security personnel current on the latest application risks, tools, and remediation techniques.
 Compliance training on frameworks such as PCI DSS, HIPAA, GDPR, and NIST SSDF should be paired with hands-on coding exercises so that abstract requirements translate into concrete engineering habits.

-Focused training helps your team ingrain secure coding habits while empowering them to own security rather than view it as a bottleneck imposed by another team.
+Effective training helps your team ingrain secure coding habits while empowering them to own security rather than view it as a bottleneck imposed by another team.
 Prioritizing continuous education is one of the highest-leverage investments your organization can make in the success of your SSDLC.

 Continuously Improve for Emerging Threats